ualban/SkelOCL/README.txt

 1.Set the Makefile:
 - Set the ERL_INCLUDE variable to the directory containing Erlang's include files
 - Set the OPENCL_LIB variable to the OpenCL library directory
+- Set the OPENCL_INCLUDE variable to the directory containing CL.h

 2.Once the variables are set up, just launch make.
 The default target builds both the erlang part (into ebin/) and the NIF .so (skel_ocl.so).